 Icewind Dale opens with the party in an inn, though they have not just met each other.
 Unless you rewrite their histories so that they really did just meet up at the inn...

 In Knights of the Old Republic, you meet no fewer than three party members in bars.
 It is also possible to meet Calo Nord, a minor villain, for the first time in the first bar.
 One of said characters even tells you how to acquire a fourth character when you meet him at the bar.

-In the third expansion, the PC starts out and meets several future party mates in an Inn.
-Only one of them will stay with you until the end of the story, the other four in the Inn all go back to the surface at the end of the first chapter.
+In the third expansion, the PC starts out and meets several future party mates in an Inn (a specific inn the source material had already established as being a common meeting place for adventurers seeking to enter Undermountain).
+Only one of them will stay with you until the end of the story—the other four in the Inn all go back to the surface at the end of the first chapter.
 The three potential party members that are not in the Inn at the beginning are met under much more unusual circumstances.

 Neverwinter Nights 2 has the expansion pack Storm of Zehir, with all the original party members meeting (technically) on a ship.
 Additional party members can be in a variety of places, but you'll find a good third of them in inns.

 In just vanilla Neverwinter Nights 2, you meet the fighter Dwarf at the inn you're just passing by.
 Starting a bar brawl.
 And then, when you meet him, another bar brawl happens.
 You also meet the Deadpan Snarker wizard and Sociopathic Hero ranger inside a later inn that's the party's base of operations in Neverwinter, and the pyromaniac sorceress outside its front door.

 The eight protagonists of Resident Evil Outbreak have never met before, but all happen to be in the same bar right before it all hits the fan with the zombies.